SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 - The distance the wheel has been turned,
 - the current threshold set for pellest delivery,
 - the total number of pellets delivered, and
-- the number of pellets still present in the feeder.
+- the number of pellets still present in the foraging patch.

 ## Alerts
 <!-- To be completed -->